cypherpunk-academy/2064/en/012_2064_Marlene Farras.md

 That was perfectly normal.
 That's why people kept things secret, didn't show how they really were, what they really thought.
 Either to avoid an argument or to have an advantage over others.
-More and more things were kept secret that were vital to people who should have known them.
+More and more things were kept hidden that were vital to people who should have known them.
-The silence went all the way up to world politics and the big companies.
+The silence went all the way up to world politics and big companies.
 That was the worst part.
-Environmental disasters were kept secret, wars, surveillance and in the end the worst things could happen in the world and almost nobody knew about it.
+Environmental disasters were kept hidden, wars, surveillance, and in the end, the worst things could happen in the world, and almost nobody knew about it.

 That was the field of work of the Cypherpunks.
 They were not only programmers who wrote encryption programs and searched for and repaired vulnerabilities on the Internet.